strigo/shwain/README.md

-  -n, --name TEXT    Change the default logger's name --no-color         Disable coloring in console formatter --simple           Log only message to the console -h, --help         Show this message and exit.
+  -n, --name TEXT    Change the default logger's name --no-color         Disable coloring in console formatter --simple           Log only message to the console --enrich           Enrich with additional metadata like hostname, pid, etc..
+  -h, --help         Show this message and exit.

 $ ./shwain info w00t a=b b=c c=d